 - For digital products only, cannot be used for physical items.

 - No frontend interface, this is just server-side code.

 - Not frequently updated and with sparse documentation it requires programming skills to implement.

-Drupal Commerce is an opensource platform built from the ground up to integrate seamlessly with Drupal, an enterprise-level CMS.
+Drupal Commerce is an open source platform built from the ground up to integrate seamlessly with Drupal, an enterprise-level CMS.
 If your existing website is running Drupal, this is a good option to add eCommerce functionality, it’s as easy as adding a module.
 It includes an ajax powered one-click checkout, which performs all of the payment processing on the one page.
 There are integrations available for all of the major payment providers such as PayPal, Stripe, and Authorize.NET.
-Every part of your store can be customized and improved – it’s a very flexible piece of kit if you have access to a developer and have specific requirements.
-In summary, if you’re not familiar with Drupal then I’d avoid this, as the learning curve is big for people new to this CMS.
+Every part of your store can be customized and improved – it’s a very flexible piece of kit if you have access to developers and have specific requirements.
+In summary, if you’re not familiar with Drupal then I’d avoid this, as the learning curve is big for people new to this software.

 - Deep integration with Drupal as expected so if you’re already running a website powered by this CMS, you can have a seamless eCommerce section.

 - Drupal modules are typically all free so it’s easy to extend it with additional features without it costing anything.